-Attribute Desciption

-Name Name of the k-point set to be used in

-Kpointlistselection. (required)

-Count Number of k-points in the set. (optional)

-type Description of the type: at present one of

-mesh,path,tria-bulk,tria,SPEX-mesh,unspecified

-(optional)

-nx,ny,nz Size of the mesh in three spatial directions.

-(optional)
+Attribute Desciption Name Name of the k-point set to be used in Kpointlistselection. (required) Count Number of k-points in the set. (optional) Description of the type: at present one of type mesh, path, tria-bulk, tria, SPEX-mesh, unspecified (optional) Size of the mesh in three spatial directions. nx,ny,nz (optional) Pairs of k,q vectors in a hybrid calculation. nkq pairs (optional)